moorepants/dissertation/_sources/motioncapture.txt

 Other classes.

-We also calculated various configuration variables from the bicycle marker locations (See Appendix :ref:`secInFrames` independent of the PCA perspective for more specific motion characterizations.
+We also calculated various configuration variables from the bicycle marker locations (See Section :ref:`secInFrames` independent of the PCA perspective for more specific motion characterizations.
 This allowed us to investigate the bicycle’s configuration variable time histories and frequency content explicitly.